wormhole-foundation/docs.wormhole.com/docs/reference/components/gateway/README.md

-{% hint style="info" %}
-Note: This page is a work in progress, check back for updates
-{% endhint %}

 ## Overview

 _Wormhole Gateway_ is a Cosmos-SDK chain that provides a way to bridge non-native assets into the Cosmos ecosystem and serves as a source for unified liquidity across Cosmos chains.